madupite/madupite/docs/options.rst

    Exports the :math:`n`-dimensional vector of optimal stage costs (or rewards) in ASCII format, with entries separated by line breaks.

+.. option:: -filename_prefix <STRING>

+   Specify a file prefix that is added to all file names.
+Specifically useful to add the Slurm jobname in front.

 Useful PETSc Options
 --------------------